SysKitTeam/docs-spdockit/requirements/system-requirements.md

 ### Running SPDocKit Insights Agent

-From the version 7.0, SPDocKit offers the new installation of __SPDocKit Insights Agent__.
-It is used for performance monitoring and real-time collection and searching of the ULS logs from SharePoint 2010, SharePoint 2013, or SharePoint 2016.
+From version 7.0, SPDocKit offers the new installation of __SPDocKit Insights Agent__.
+It is used for performance monitoring and real-time collection and searching of ULS logs from SharePoint 2010, SharePoint 2013, or SharePoint 2016.

 SPDocKit Insights Agent can be installed on any server with Windows Server 2008 or better.
 It is recommended to install it on a server that is not a part of the SharePoint farm to minimize its impact on the farm.